-REQUEST: An application for a new subarea on property zoned Subarea

-5 within Planned Development District No. 298, the Bryan

-Area Special Purpose District.

-SUMMARY: The purpose of the request is to allow for modified

-development standards primarily related to definitions, setbacks, lot coverage, floor area ratio, parking, landscaping, design standards, and mixed income housing to develop the site with multifamily and retail uses.

-STAFF RECOMMENDATION: Approval, subject to a development plan, a landscape plan, and staff's recommended conditions.
+- REQUEST: An application for a new subarea on property zoned Subarea 5 within Planned Development District No. 298, the Bryan Area Special Purpose District. - SUMMARY: The purpose of the request is to allow for modified development standards primarily related to definitions, setbacks, lot coverage, floor area ratio, parking, landscaping, design standards, and mixed income housing to develop the site with multifamily and retail uses. - STAFF RECOMMENDATION: Approval, subject to a development plan, a landscape plan, and staff's recommended conditions. - CPC RECOMMENDATION: Approval, subject to a development plan, a landscape plan, and conditions.